eea/garie-plugin/README.md

 # Generic garie plugin package

 ## Setting up the repo:
-Create a github repo for your plugin.

-Copy the contents of https://github.com/eea/garie-plugin/tree/master/skelet into your repo.
+Create a github repo for your plugin, for the tutorial we will call it: "my_garie_plugin" Copy the contents of https://github.com/eea/garie-plugin/tree/master/skelet into your repo.
 Look for <my_garie_plugin> and modify it for your plugin.